EirbMon/Back/README.md

 # Back
+To deploy corrcectly the back server you need to run the Blockchain network (Ganache) and migrate your smart-contracts(you can find the instructions in README.md to do so)
-directory connection connect the back server to our Blockchain You need to specify your Blockchain root with PATH_TO_BLOCKCHAIN variable.
+Directory connection connect the back server to our Blockchain You need to specify your Blockchain root with PATH_TO_BLOCKCHAIN variable.

 #install dependecies